FlynnMa/MonitorMe_KatasSigmaConnectivity/02-problem/03 - patient entity.md

 For each vital sign, the system must record and store the past 24 hours of all vital sign readings.

 A medical professional should be able to review this history, filtering on time range as well as vital sign.

+Medical staff should be able to upload the patient snapshot to MyMedicalData through a secure HTTP API call.